lucaslouca/Trains/README.md

 **Input**
 > A directed graph where a node represents a town and an edge represents a route between two towns.
 The weighting of the edge represents the distance between the two towns.
 A given route will never appear more than once, and for a given route, the starting and ending town will not be the same town.

-**Input Format**
 > The towns are named using the first few letters of the alphabet from `A` to `E`.
 A route between two towns (`A` to `B`) with a distance of `5` is represented as `AB5`.
 A directed graph is represented by a list of routes, with each route as a separate line.

 **Available Actions**
 *  Compute the distance along a certain route.
 If no such route exists, output 'NO SUCH ROUTE'.
 Otherwise, follow the route as given; do not make any extra stops!
-*  Compute the number of different routes between two towns
+*  Compute the number of different routes between two towns.
-*  Compute the shortest route between two towns
+*  Compute the shortest route between two towns.

 ## Example
 Below follows an example with input data, actions performed and expected output result.